NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

-Title: Common Mistakes in Scraping
+Title: 7 Common Mistakes in Professional Scraping
 Date: 2021-03-01 23:13
 Category: Scraping
 Tags: web scraping, crawling, puppeteer, playwright
-Slug: common-mistakes-in-scraping
+Slug: 7-common-mistakes-in-professional-scraping
 Author: Nikolai Tschacher
 Summary: In this blog post I am talking about my year long experience with web scraping and some common mistakes.
 The more I dive into web scraping, the more I realize how easy it is to make mistakes in scraping.
+For that reason, I compiled a list of seven common mistakes when it comes to web scraping.

 ## Introduction

 I have been creating scrapers since years.
 Most of them were quite rubbish.
-But in the process you kinda learn from some common mistakes.
+But in the painful process you learn from some common mistakes.
 In this blog post, I share some of the most frequent mistakes that I spot in the wild and that I made myself.
 Furthermore, I give general advice how to remain (somewhat) undetected when scraping.

-Note: Many large websites actually don't sanction scraping that much.
+Mandatory note: Many large websites actually don't sanction scraping that much.
 I would count Google and Amazon to the sites that only moderately prevent scraping.
-The reason is obvious: Those sites actually massively profit when other people/companies are using their data in their products.
+The reason is obvious: Those platforms actually massively profit when other people/companies are using their data in their products.
 Google and Amazon are heavy players when it comes to E-Commerce and Online Marketing.
 So they both have an incentive to allow third-party-tools to access their platforms to a certain degree.

 Other sites such as Instagram and LinkedIn are much more aggressive when it comes to blocking scrapers.
 They'll ban ill behaving user agents on the first suspicious activity.
 Websites such as LinkedIn are practically impossible to use without having an account.

+Therefore, the advice in this blog post might be too strict or too lax for your specific use case.
+Keep that in mind.

 ## Common Mistakes in Scraping